 The table below shows a discount comparison group.
 One has had minimal discounts, while the other has had aggressive discount pricing.

 You can see that the 3-month churn rate is significantly higher for the larger discounted group and shows a decrease in LTV, while the minimal discount had no negative effect on LTV.

 Read more about how discounts affect LTV here.

-How is lifetime value useful to other SaaS metrics?
+Customer lifetime value & other SaaS metrics

-Calculating your LTV will help you calculate the Customer Acquisition Cost, or CAC.
+Calculating your customer LTV will help you calculate the Customer Acquisition Cost, or CAC.
 The CAC reflects the cost of bringing in a new customer.
 Combine these two metrics to create a ratio of revenue per customer to the cost per customer.

 This is known as the LTV:CAC ratio.
 As long as the LTV:CAC is at least 3:1, then you can count on a profitable and viable business model.
 If you are averaging a 3:4 ratio, then you are looking at a losing bottom line.
 Simply put, you are paying more to acquire a customer than that customer is paying you to keep the lights on.

-Three ways you can extend LTV
+Three strategies to extend customer LTV

 Lifetime value is a testament to the success of your SaaS business.
 The higher your customer lifetime value is, the longer you can turn profits and grow.
 Remember that LTV is a balancing act that goes hand in hand with your CAC.
-A viable business model will always yield a higher LTV.
+A viable business model will always yield a higher customer LTV.

 Grow your customers’ LTV by building add-on revenue into your product, particularly through your overarching pricing strategy.
 Be sure to find add-ons that supplement both LTV through increased revenue, but also your retention rate.
 As a rule of thumb, you should be looking for products that satisfy at least 30% of your customer base, since you should reasonably be able to monetize that group.
 A great example of this strategy is Appfolio.